 More furtive encounters, usually by the hour, often take place in illegal casas.
 Do not choose them as your main stay as thefts occur frequently, and if you are caught in the bed of an unlicensed casa, police inspectors knocking at your door may send you to an expensive hotel at 3 am to make you regret your deed.

 Legal casas particulares are recognizable by a blue insignia resembling an inverted anchor and often marked Arrendador Divisa on the door.
 Avoid illegal casas particulares that do not display the sign.
 You will know whether a house is legal or not, as owners must register all guests and ask for your passport.
-If they don’t produce the register book (with yellow pages) to sign you in, chances are that the casa has no license.
+If they don't produce the register book (with yellow pages) to sign you in, chances are that the casa has no license.
 Penalties are high for infractions.
-For first offenses your landlord may be fined CUC1,500 and subsequently face the confiscation of his house or apartment.
+For first offenses the landlord may be fined CUC1,500 and subsequently face the confiscation of his house or apartment.
 Illegal casas only survive by bribing neighbors in the know, the resident spy of the Communist Party and other local authorities.
 Running an unlicensed casa is not a secret you could keep in Cuba.
-Owners of legal rentals pay high fees, so support them rather than undermining their business in an effort to save a few dollars at an illegal unit.
+Owners of legal rentals pay high fees, so support them rather than undermining their business and putting yourself at risk in an effort to save a few dollars at an illegal unit.

 Private accommodation at a legal casa particular in Havana will cost about US$30-$50 for a prime location in Vedado and Miramar and a few dollars less in Habana Vieja and Centro.
 (If a tour leads you there, add a daily commission of US$5—if you knew the address already, be sure to explain that to the landlord to avoid the extra cost.)
 Outside Havana, a casa particular will cost US$15-$30, depending on the amenities it offers (which range from very basic to colonial-mansion-style in Trinidad).
 Prices are always per room, which usually have at least one double bed and often another single (or double) bed, but not always a private bathroom.